ayhammouda/markdown-preview/README.md

 ## :wrench: Troubleshooting

 - If a file opens in preview and you want to edit, run **Enter Edit Mode** or disable the extension.
-- Split ratio and layout are controlled by VS Code; the extension cannot force a 50/50 ratio.

 ## :handshake: Contributing